-Throughout the year, our providers such as League Data, Central 1, Atlantic Central, Concentra, CUSource, Sagen and CUMIS provided training to our employees in various areas such as Cyber Security, loan insurance products, money laundering, risk management, Market Code of Conduct, deposit and service-related products.
+Throughout the year, our service providers provided training to various employees in areas such as Cyber Security, Ioan insurance products, money laundering, risk management, Market Code of Conduct, deposit and service-related products.
+The most significant training undertaken in 2024 was for the Mambu banking system.